fastify/website/docs/Hooks.md

 })
 ```

-This hook is useful if you need to do some custom error logging or add some specific header in case of error.<br/>
+This hook is useful if you need to do some custom error logging or add some specific header in case of error.

-It is not intended for changing the error, and calling `reply.send` will throw an exception.<br/>
+It is not intended for changing the error, and calling `reply.send` will throw an exception.

-This hook will be executed only after the `customErrorHandler` has been executed, and only if the `customErrorHandler` sends an error back to the user *(Note that the default `customErrorHandler` always sends the error back to the user)*.<br/>
+This hook will be executed only after the `customErrorHandler` has been executed, and only if the `customErrorHandler` sends an error back to the user *(Note that the default `customErrorHandler` always sends the error back to the user)*.

 **Notice:** unlike the other hooks, pass an error to the `done` function is not supported.

 ### onSend